PDF(2.1 MB) View with Adobe Reader on a variety of devices

 MACsec and MTU

 The MACsec header adds up to 32 bytes of header overhead.
-Consider a larger system/interface MTU on switches in the path to account for the additional overhead added by the MACsec header.
-If MTU is too low, you might see unexpected packet loss/delay for applications that need to use higher MTU.
+Consider a larger system/interface Maximum Transmission Unit (MTU) on switches in the path to account for the additional overhead added by the MACsec header.
+If MTU is too low, you can see unexpected packet loss/delay for applications that need to use higher MTU.

-Note: If there is an issue related to MACSEC, please ensure the GBIC at both ends are supported per the Compatibility Matrix .
+Note: If there is an issue related to MACsec, ensure the Gigabyte Interface Converter (GBIC) at both ends are supported per the Compatibility Matrix .

 Where MACsec is Used